Stamps of the Kingdom of Italy

 In 1863 a new set of stamps was printed in London by De La Rue showing a portrait of the King designed by Leonardo C.Wyon on all except the two low values (1c and 2c) which were deemed too valueless to warrant the use of the King's portrait.

 On the 1st May 1866 versions printed in Turin using the De La Rue plates were issued.
-Distinguishing the two printings is very difficult unless you have clearly dated postmarks.
+Distinguishing the two printings is very difficult unless you have clearly dated postmarks or marginal copies.

 The 10c and 40c are amongst the most highly prized mint stamps of the period.